-Russia and Peru have shown their interests in hosting PREE and Follow-up PREE respectively.
+Peru has shown its interest in hosting Follow-up PREE.

 2. COMPENDIUM

 The objective of the Compendium is to serve as a basis for information sharing on energy efficiency policies and measures, reflecting the diversity of approaches that could be adopted by member economies.